hashicorp/vault/website/source/guides/policies.html.md

 10 minutes

+## Personas

+The scenario described in this guide introduces the following personas:

+- **`root`** sets up initial policies for `admin`
+- **`admin`** is empowered with managing a Vault infrastructure for a team or organizations
+- **`provisioner`** configures secret backends as well as creating policies for client apps

 ## Challenge

 Since Vault centrally secure, store, and access control secrets across distributed infrastructure and applications, it is critical to control permissions before any user or machine can gain access.

 ## Solution